Kalamazoo Confidentiality Agreement Lawyer

 At Willis Law, we provide experienced and knowledgeable legal guidance to both employers and employees seeking legal counsel regarding confidentiality agreements.
 Our attorneys also assist in drafting sound confidentiality and noncompete agreements that will protect the interests of our clients, both now and in the future.

-To learn more about how our lawyers can protect your interests in dealing with intellectual property and proprietary information, please call our Michigan firm at (888) 461-7744.
+To learn more about how our Kalamazoo confidentiality agreement attorneys can protect your interests in dealing with intellectual property and proprietary information, please call our Michigan firm at (888) 461-7744.

-Kalamazoo And Grand Rapids Lawyers Providing Confidentiality Agreement Representation For Businesses Owners And Companies
+Confidentiality Agreement Representation For Businesses Owners And Companies in MI

 Our firm provides straightforward answers to business owners and companies regarding existing confidentiality agreements and the enforceability of those contracts, particularly after an employee has left the company.

 We understand the value and role that intellectual property plays in market share and viability in competitive markets.
 Our Kalamazoo confidentiality agreement lawyers produce strategies that protect all of the following:

 - Pricing strategy

 - Client and customer lists

 - Proprietary information